Hawaiian ukulele parts

-At 43.1 cm, the Makala ukulele has a larger scale than standard for a tenor ukulele, but it seems to us to be the right design decision as this aspect complements very well the combination of woods used in the manufacture.
+At 43.1 cm, the Makala ukulele has a larger scale than the standard for a tenor ukulele, but it seems to us to be the right design decision as this aspect complements very well the combination of woods used in its manufacture.
 In addition, it has 18 chrome-plated brass frets that have a good quality.
-The tuning pegs are geared and, although they are accurate, we would have liked the closed chrome ones better.
+The tuning pegs are geared and, although they are accurate, we would have preferred closed chrome ones.

 The finish of this instrument is satin and allows all the aesthetic and beautiful details of the wood to show through.
-As an extra, the company includes a tenor ukulele case to ensure your purchase is secure.
+As an extra, the company includes a ukulele case to ensure the safety of your purchase.

 Kala has been known for the great comfort of its Hawaiian ukuleles and this one is no exception.
-In fact it is the smoothest tenor ukulele on the market that we have tested.
+In fact, it's the smoothest tenor ukulele on the market that we have tested.
 The touch on the chords is of high quality, they are easy to press and the phrases are blissful.
 To top it off, its weight is excellent for a ukulele of this tuning.

 The sound of this Kala ukulele is the most rounded we have heard in this class and price range.
 It has body, sustain, the volume is excellent, the mids are just right for a tenor ukulele and the trebles are also very balanced.

-As far as the strumming is concerned, it sounds great and in a relatively large room it is very well perceived.
+As far as the strumming is concerned, it sounds great and even in a relatively large room, it's very well perceived.
 The same goes for the phrases, which have an excellent volume.
-Another fantastic aspect is its harmonics, because the configuration of the woods helps them to reach the right range.
+Another fantastic aspect is its harmonics, because the configuration of the woods helps them reach the right range.

 This Kala tenor ukulele is the most comfortable and well-rounded in this price range and we recommend it for those who want a good instrument to explore all the possibilities that a true tenor has to offer.
 The feel, sound and build quality are excellent in this wonderful musical instrument.
 Find the best price at Thomann.